GFI Project Development News 2018

-GFI has just signed up to be a part of a Creative Fuse pilot in the Tees Valley, working with Teesside University to take forward an idea we have had to produce a new board game with embedded technology to make it more accessible for people with sensory impairments.
+GFI signed up to be a part of a Creative Fuse pilot in the Tees Valley in 2018, working with Teesside University to take forward an idea we have had to produce a new board game with embedded technology to make it more accessible for people with sensory impairments.

 Lottery funding - We were successful with our first application for lottery-funding- to run a programme of social activities in 2018 for people who are isolated because of their sensory impairment or mental ill health.

 ASSC Project 2020

 We have started to work on our communication project, using "old" technology to help to keep people connected with the communities of their choice.

 Inclusive Art - GFI has a new department which will develop accessible art and craft activities in the community, including working with art galleries and museums to help to make their exhibits more accessible for people who are less mobile and/or who have sensory impairments.